Data Processing Agreement

 District templates and review

 Many districts use their own DPA templates.
-Chart-Ed expects that district procurement and legal review may require either a district-supplied DPA or a negotiated Chart-Ed form.
+WhyDive expects that district procurement and legal review may require either a district-supplied DPA or a negotiated WhyDive form.
 Questions about DPA review may be sent to [email protected].

 Current status

-This page is a public-facing draft outline rather than a final executable DPA.
-A district-ready DPA should be finalized with counsel and aligned to Chart-Ed’s actual security controls, vendor list, and contracting model before procurement use.
+This page is a public-facing summary rather than a final executable DPA.
+District-ready DPA forms are handled during formal procurement review and should be aligned to WhyDive’s actual security controls, vendor list, and contracting model before use.